-I may be married to a German, and I may have spent several years living in the country in which he was born and raised, but I’m rather sad to say I’ve never been treated to a proper home cooked German Christmas dinner.
-I usually spend Christmas Eve in Mainz, with my husband’s family, and go to London to celebrate with mine on Christmas Day.
-But even if I stayed in Germany for 25 December, I’m afraid I’d never get a taste of a traditional Christmas meal: my father-in-law finds goose too fatty; and my mother-in-law finds turkey too dry.
-Instead, every year, my husband and his sisters cook something completely different, and the Christmas traditions all lie elsewhere.
+Before we had children, we’d spend our Christmas Eves in Mainz, celebrating with my husband’s family, and then fly to London the next day to eat turkey with mine.
+But even though for the first time we’re staying in Germany for the whole Christmas lineup this year, I still won’t be getting a taste of a traditional German Christmas meal.
+My father-in-law finds duck and goose too fatty, and my mother-in-law finds turkey too dry, so every year, my husband and his sisters cook something entirely different – goulash, perhaps, or venison – and the traditional German culinary customs are all evident elsewhere (see: an endless supply of Lebkuchen).
 So, as the nights get darker and colder and the scent of Glühwein fills the air, I can’t help but wonder about what other Germans up and down the country will be dishing up for Christmas.

-To start with, there’s the relatively low key breakfast and/or lunch, the content of which varies from region to region: you’ll find cold meats and cheeses on the breakfast table all over Germany, but there are all manner of regional, festive breads that might appear along with them, and in the north you’ll almost certainly also be offered fish.
-At my in-laws in Rheinland-Pfalz, breakfast’s a very late and lengthy affair made up of boiled eggs, bread rolls, cold cuts and chunks of cheese with pickled gherkins and a collection of jams and chutneys.
-Throughout the day, there’ll probably be a plate of spiced biscuits and squidgy-centred Lebkuchen around to pick at; and a slice of Stollen for afternoon tea.
+To start with, there’s the relatively low key breakfast and/or lunch, the content of which varies from region to region.
+You’ll find cold meats and cheeses on the breakfast table all over Germany, but there are all manner of regional variations to the meal such as the festive breads that might appear alongside them, and in the north you’ll almost certainly be offered fish.
+At my in-laws in Rheinland-Pfalz, breakfast’s a late and lengthy affair featuring boiled eggs, bread rolls, cold cuts and chunks of cheese with cornichons and a collection of jams and chutneys.
+Throughout the day, there’ll be a plate of spiced biscuits and squidgy-centred Lebkuchen on hand to pick at; and a slice of Stollen for afternoon tea.